OGcanviz/tutorial-introduction-to-NGINX/README.md

 In this section we'll guide you through the steps to:
 - Create a ```ConfigMap``` object
-- Create a Kubernetes Pod
+- Create a Kubernetes
-- Create a Kubernetes Deployment
+-  and Deployment
-- Expose a Kubernetes Pod
+- Expose a Kubernetes Deployment
-- Test a Kubernetes Pod
+- Test a Kubernetes Deployment

 > **Note:** You will need to repeat those steps for each of the samples in this article.